sefinehtesfa34/Deep-Learning-In-Python/README.md

 These exercises showed you how to design a custom convolutional network to solve a specific classification problem.
 Though most models these days will be built on top of a pretrained base, it certain circumstances a smaller custom convnet might still be preferable -- such as with a smaller or unusual dataset or when computing resources are very limited.
 As you saw here, for certain problems they can perform just as well as a pretrained model.

+# Image Classifications in keras API
+This short introduction uses [Keras](https://www.tensorflow.org/guide/keras/overview) to:

+1. Load a prebuilt dataset.
+1. Build a neural network machine learning model that classifies images.
+2. Train this neural network.
+3. Evaluate the accuracy of the model.